(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Derivation of the effective Dicke model

 The general case $c_{\delta_1,\delta_2,\delta_3}\neq 0$ is not block diagonal in momentum space, as the matter-matter interactions induce scattering of magnon pairs, coupling different single-magnon momenta.
 For the further discussion, we will define

 where $\HDickeRe$ is the rescaled Dicke Hamiltonian from the first line of Eq.~\eqref{Eq:HamiltonianMomentumSpace} and $\HMM$ all matter processes including $k\neq 0$ magnons.
-In the following, we will motivate and show that $\HDickeRe$ and $\HMM$ decouple in the thermodynamic limit so that we can solve the two parts of the Hamiltonian independently from each other.
+In the following, we will motivate and show that $\HDickeRe$ and $\HMM$ decouple in the thermodynamic limit, given the prerequisites in Eqs.~\eqref{Eq:SumDistancesFinite} and \eqref{Eq:LowEnergySubspace} to stay in the non-superradiant phase, so that we can solve the two parts of the Hamiltonian independently from each other.